Group Counseling & Support Spaces

 Community Comfort Zone: Post-Crisis Support Space

-CAPS Clinicians are available to provide support and Psychological First Aid* to GW students following impactful, traumatic, or tragic events that occur on campus or community events that have greatly impacted our students' well-being.
+CAPS Clinicians are available to provide support to GW students following impactful, traumatic, or tragic events that occur on campus or community events that have greatly impacted our students' well-being.
 This support can include talking with groups on campus (e.g., student organizations, departments, classes) about coping with unjust, violent, or traumatic situations, grief/loss, and/or facilitating conversations about current emotions.
 Please call us directly at (202) 994-5300 for more immediate assistance if your request is related to a crisis or urgent situation.

-Examples of Critical/Urgent Situation:
+- Examples of Critical/Urgent Situations

 Additionally, if you or your department/organization are planning an activity or other response to recent tragedies or events, CAPS can provide collaboration, presence, and/or resources to support your activity.